-The Preferred and South 344th Street alternatives would relocate portions of East Fork Hylebos Creek

-Tributary, which would lead to permanent impacts to adjacent wetland and forested riparian habitat.
+The Preferred and South 344th Street alternatives would relocate portions of East Fork Hylebos Creek Tributary, which would lead to permanent impacts to adjacent wetland and forested riparian habitat.
 Some of the riparian habitat along the East Fork Hylebos Creek Tributary is also considered mature forested habitat.
 The mainline tracks for the Preferred and South 344th Street alternatives would impact the same area of wetland, but the South 344th Street Alternative mainline tracks would impact more wetland buffer areas due to the greater length of the tail tracks.
-However, if the Midway Landfill Alternative were selected to be built, impacts to East Fork Hylebos Creek Tributary would still occur from the future construction of TDLE.
-Therefore, the impacts would occur regardless of which OMF South alternative is selected.
+However, if the Midway Landfill Alternative were selected to be built, impacts to East Fork Hylebos Creek Tributary could still occur if TDLE is constructed as proposed.

 Salmonids are not currently known or expected to be present in reaches of East Fork Hylebos Tributary or West Fork Hylebos Tributary in the study area.
-However, these streams are designated as essential fish habitat for Pacific salmon because of their potential to support fish use.
+However, these streams are designated as Essential Fish Habitat for Pacific salmon because of their potential to support fish use.